Term 2 schooling arrangements

 Health and hygiene

-Arrangements will be in place for Term 2 with regard to safety, to reduce direct contact, enhance personal hygiene practices, and strengthen cleaning regimes in our schools.
+Arrangements are in place with regard to safety, to reduce direct contact, enhance personal hygiene practices, and strengthen cleaning regimes in our schools.

 - The safety of our students and staff is our number one priority and there is an additional $43 million invested into cleaning.